AlexMorson/dustforce-scripts/README.md

 A collection of plugins designed to enhance the dustforce level editor.
 * `editor_toolbar.as` contains functionality to add new tabs to the level editor, and must be enabled for the other plugins to work.
 * `prop_tool.as` adds a tool under the prop tab that is used to move, rotate and delete individual props with left, middle and right click respectively.
 Pressing `Q` also toggles the tool on/off.
+* `set_spawn.as` adds a tool under the entities tab specifically for setting the player spawn.
+Pressing `E` toggles the tool on/off.

 ### Installation